alphagov/gds-way/dns-hosting.md

 ## Recommendations

 - use route53 from AWS
-- if you want more availabilty for your nameservers use Google and/or Dyn
+- if you want more availabilty for your nameservers use Google and/or Dynamic DNS (DDNS or DynDNS)
 - use a tool such as [govuk-dns](https://github.com/alphagov/govuk-dns) or [octodns](https://github.com/github/octodns) to version control and publish your records if you need to